 Chia pudding is my go-to dessert because it’s nutritious AND delicious.
 There are 101 ways to make chia pudding (maybe more), but today I want to share a few of my favorite combinations and how you can get super creative with your own pudding concoctions.
-I am sure these easy chia seed pudding recipes will become your new favorites.
+I am sure these quick and easy chia seed pudding recipes will become your new favorites.

 The Basics of Chia Pudding

-Once you’ve got the basic principles of chia pudding down, you’ll create any combination of flavors you can imagine.
+Once you’ve got the basic principles of quick chia pudding recipes down, you’ll create any combination of flavors you can imagine.

 Chia Seed Health Benefits

 Chia seeds also contain decent amounts of protein, and since this is a seed, this would be an excellent protein option for vegans or vegetarians.
 The ancient Mayan word for strength is “chia”.
 Chia seeds definitely live up to that quality.
 These little seeds pack a substantial nutritional punch.
 They are such a great energy-boosting ingredient to add to any dish.
 Studies have also found that consuming chia seeds can help lower cardiovascular risks by up to 17%.
-There are also benefits to reduced cholesterol levels, weight loss, and increased satiety by adding chia seeds into the diet (1).
+There are also benefits to reduced cholesterol levels, weight loss, and increased satiety by adding chia seeds into the diet.

 Key Nutrients of Chia Seeds

 Calcium | Manganese | Magnesium | Phosphorus | Zinc | Vitamin B3 | Vitamin B1 | Vitamin B2 | Fiber | Antioxidants | Protein | Omega-3 Fatty Acids

-3 Tablespoons of chia seeds to 1 Cup of liquid
+3 Tablespoons of Chia Seeds to 1 Cup of Liquid Ratio

 From there, the options are endless!
-Just make sure to mix each combination up thoroughly, so the chia seeds are evenly distributed and any powders dissolve completely.
+Just make sure to mix each combination thoroughly, so the chia seeds are evenly distributed and any powders dissolve completely.
 Test these and experiment with your own favorite flavor combos.